Skip to main content

 An image of Clement

-Clement Quantitative Researcher
+Clement Senior Quantitative Researcher

 "My role focuses on finding signals in real-world data and in many ways, it feels like a continuation of my PhD; I’m looking at unexplored problems and I choose which ones to focus on."